-For crops other than sprouts, organic seed must be used unless organic versions are not commercially available.
-Growers are required to search for organic seed and must document this search in order to demonstrate that organic seed was not commercially available.
+Growers are required to search for organic seed and planting stock and must document this search in order to demonstrate that organic seed/planting stock was not commercially available.
 This documentation may be in the form of a log showing calls made, product/supplier catalogues, letters received, or other demonstration of good faith efforts on your part.

-Organic seed MUST be used to produce organic sprouts.
-NO EXCEPTIONS.
-All annual transplants must be certified organic.
-When purchasing annual transplants growers must verify and maintain current NOP certificates from suppliers and have purchase invoices showing the transplants purchased are certified organic.
-These documents will be reviewed during your annual inspection.
+All annual transplants (seedlings) must be certified organic.
+When purchasing annual transplants growers must verify and maintain current National Organic Program (NOP) certificates from suppliers and have purchase invoices showing the transplants purchased are certified organic.

-For more details visit our Seed & Planting Stock Regulations and Resources page.
+For more details and a list of organic seed and planting stock suppliers, visit our Seed & Planting Stock Regulations and Resources page.